Why EVs as Biomarkers?

 - Breast milk

-This ubiquity makes EV-based diagnostics that much more practical in terms of ease of use, speed, and minimally invasive procedures.
+This ubiquity makes extracellular vesicle-based diagnostics that much more practical in terms of ease of use, speed, and minimally invasive procedures.

-Moreover, EVs can be used as biomarkers for more than just initial diagnostic purposes.
-These vesicles, including exosomes, can act as overall prognostic indicators as well as predictors of response to treatment.
+Moreover, extracellular vesicles can be used as biomarkers for more than just initial diagnostic purposes.
+These vesicles, including exosomes, can act as overall prognostic indicators as well as predictors of response to treatment, such as cisplatin.

 Diagram 1.5: Human Body Fluids Where EVs Are Found.